Kids (film): Reception

-The film received mixed reviews.
-On Rotten Tomatoes, the film has a "rotten" score of 47% based on 58 reviews, with an average rating of 5.70/10.
+The film received polarized reviews from critics.
+On Rotten Tomatoes, the film has an approval rating of 47% based on 57 critic's reviews, with an average rating of 5.8/10.
 The site's consensus reads, "Kids isn't afraid to test viewers' limits, but the point of its nearly non-stop provocation is likely to be lost in all the repellent characters and unpleasant imagery".
-On Metacritic, the film has a score of 63/100 based on reviews from 18 critics, indicating "generally favorable reviews".
+On Metacritic, the film has a score of 63 out of 100 based on reviews from 18 critics, indicating "generally favorable" reviews.

-The film was championed by some prominent critics, including Roger Ebert of The Chicago Sun Times, who gave the film three and a half out of four stars.
+The film was championed by some prominent critics, including Roger Ebert of the Chicago Sun-Times, who gave the film three and a half out of four stars.
 "Kids is the kind of movie that needs to be talked about afterward.
 It doesn't tell us what it means.
 Sure, it has a 'message', involving safe sex.
 But safe sex is not going to civilize these kids, make them into curious, capable citizens.
 What you realize, thinking about Telly, is that life has given him nothing that interests him, except for sex, drugs and skateboards.
 His life is a kind of hell, briefly interrupted by orgasms."

 Janet Maslin of The New York Times called the film a "wake-up call to the modern world" about the nature of present-day youth in urban life.
-Other critics have labeled it exploitative (in the lascivious sense) as borderline "child pornography".
+She added it is also "an extremely difficult film to sit through, with an emphasis on societal disintegration and adolescent selfishness at its most sordid", and that some viewers will find issue with Clark's lack of judgment on the events depicted.
+Some critics labeled it exploitative, describing it as borderline "child pornography".

 Other critics derided the film, with the most common criticism relating to the perceived lack of artistic merit.
+The Washington Post's Desson Thomson said, "Ostensibly about the banality of youthful evil, 'Kids' is simply about its own banality.
+At best, it's a misplaced aesthetic experiment.
+At worst, it's glossy exploitation—with enough controversy to launch a thousand trite radio and television talk shows."

-Feminist scholar Bell Hooks spoke extensively about the film in Cultural Criticism and Transformation: "Kids fascinated me as a film precisely because when you heard about it, it seemed like the perfect embodiment of the kind of postmodern, notions of journeying and dislocation and fragmentation and yet when you go to see it, it has simply such a conservative take on gender, on race, on the politics of HIV."
+Feminist scholar bell hooks spoke extensively about the film in Cultural Criticism and Transformation: "Kids fascinated me as a film precisely because when you heard about it, it seemed like the perfect embodiment of the kind of postmodern, notions of journeying and dislocation and fragmentation and yet when you go to see it, it has simply such a conservative take on gender, on race, on the politics of HIV."

+In a 2016 retrospective essay about the film, writer Moira Weigel discussed the film's impact at the time of its release and legacy.
+She acknowledged that the film "nails many of the ethnographic details of teen life in New York in the Nineties".
+However, she commented on the film's depiction of HIV, writing: